U.S. Department of Transportation

 Coordinating, Developing, and Delivering Highway Transportation Innovations

-The module organizes checks into four categories: cross section, horizontal alignment, vertical alignment, and sight distance.
-Cross-section checks include through-traveled way width and cross slope, auxiliary lane width and cross slope, shoulder width and cross slope, cross slope rollover on curves, and bridge width.
+The module—which is applicable to rural two-lane and rural multilane highways—organizes checks into four categories: cross section, horizontal alignment, vertical alignment, and sight distance.
+Cross-section checks include through-traveled way width, auxiliary lane width, shoulder width and type, cross slope rollover on curves, bridge width, bike lane width, and (on rural multilane highways only) median width.
 Horizontal alignment checks include radius of curvature, superelevation rate, length of horizontal curve, and compound curve ratio.
 Vertical alignment checks include tangent grade and vertical curve length.
-The Policy Review Module also can check stopping, passing, and decision sight distance.
+The Policy Review Module can also check stopping, passing (on rural two-lane highways), and decision sight distance.

 This module can be applied at several stages in the highway design process.
 During project planning and scoping for improvement projects on existing roadways, it can provide an initial assessment of how the existing geometric design compares to current design guidelines.
 For all projects, it can facilitate quality assurance checks throughout detailed design and design review.